KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 Do not truncate the shader cache file at startup.
 No shader compilation will occur on repeated runs of the CTS.

+	--deqp-shadercache-ipc=enable

+Enables the use of inter-process communication primitives to allow several instances of CTS to share a single cache file.
+All of the instances must use the same shader cache filename.

+Note that if one instance should crash while holding the cache file lock, the other instances will hang.
+The lock is only held while reading or writing to the cache, so crashes are unlikely.

+In case of a crash outside the cache file lock, the named shared memory and shared semaphore may be left behind.
+These will be re-used by CTS on subsequent runs, so additional memory leak will not occur.
+Shader cache truncate may not work in this case.
+On Windows, when all instances of CTS have terminated the shared resources get automatically cleaned up.

 RenderDoc
 ---------